-FINDING: SATISFIED WITH CONDITIONS.
+FINDING: SATISFIED.
 The applicant's plans and the narrative regarding the purpose and intent as well as the above response demonstrate compatibility.
-With the revised proposal to provide sight-obscuring screening with only vegetation along the west property line, a condition of approval requires temporary screening materials until the sight-obscuring vegetation matures to the point of achieving sight-obscuring screening.

 2. Screening the proposed use by sight-obscuring, evergreen plantings, shade trees, fences, or combinations of plantings and screens.